May Minamahal (film): Theatrical

 Star Cinema theatrically released the film on December 25, 1993, as one of the entries for the 19th Metro Manila Film Festival.
 It was first opened to 42 movie theaters in the whole Metro Manila region and its neighboring provinces.
-This was Aga Muhlach's last Metro Manila Film Festival participation before he made his comeback in 2019 through the Philippine adaptation of Miracle in Cell No. 7, which is produced and distributed by Viva Films.
+This was Aga Muhlach's last Metro Manila Film Festival participation before he made his comeback in 2019 through the Philippine adaptation of Miracle in Cell No. 7.

 May Minamahal was also premiered in Japan on September 15, 1996, as part of the 6th Fukuoka International Film Festival, screened with Japanese and English subtitles.
 The film's Japanese title is Crazy About You (あなたに夢中で, Anatanimuchū de).
 It was re-released again for exhibition on March 5, 1997, as part of the showing of Filipino films sponsored by The Japan Foundation in Tokyo.

 Home media

 May Minamahal was released on home video by Regal Home Video in Philippine markets in 1994 and overseas markets in 2002.